The drop-ship's altitude warning had been going off for about ninety seconds.

 Caleb noticed that.
 He filed it.
 Iharu, who had spent the last month pretending Kikaru was a corporate billboard with a rifle, was looking to her now.
 The deployment had clarified the chain in his head.

-Kikaru did not waste it.
+Kikaru used it.

 "The path on the right looks like it's been used.
 The path on the left is shorter.
 We take the right.
 The reason we take the right is that something has been using it and I would rather walk into a thing I can fight than fall into a thing I can't see."